If your team needs process

 Great fit if…

-You want sprint planning that takes minutes, not hours
+• You want sprint planning that takes minutes, not hours

-Your team values shipping over documenting
+• Your team values shipping over documenting

-You need clarity on sprint intent without process overhead
+• You need clarity on sprint intent without process overhead

-You prefer focused tools over feature-heavy platforms
+• You prefer focused tools over feature-heavy platforms

-You want momentum that compounds sprint after sprint
+• You want momentum that compounds sprint after sprint

-You're building products, not maintaining project management systems
+• You're building products, not maintaining project management systems

 Not built for…

-Teams that need extensive reporting and analytics dashboards
+• Teams that need extensive reporting and analytics dashboards

-Organizations requiring complex workflow automation and integrations
+• Organizations requiring complex workflow automation

-Teams that want to manage entire backlogs within the tool
+• Teams that want to manage entire backlogs within the tool

-Process-heavy environments that need detailed documentation
+• Process-heavy environments that need detailed documentation

-Teams looking for comprehensive project portfolio management
+• Teams looking for portfolio management across many projects

-Organizations that prioritize process compliance over speed
+• Organizations that prioritize process compliance over speed

 Works for teams of any size, but it really shines for teams between 3–15 people.
 Two-person teams might find it overkill.
 Larger teams can use it, but you'll get the most value when everyone can participate in sprint planning without it becoming a meeting marathon.

 About 10 minutes.
 Connect your tools (GitHub, GitLab, Jira, Slack), import your backlog, and you're planning your first sprint.
 No configuration wizards or week-long onboarding.
-If you're already using these tools, it's mostly just connecting accounts.